ECNTechnology/ecn-kb/guides/mycloudpbx/virtual-fax.md

 * Ensure that the email contains a valid PDF attachment.
 * Try sending the email from a different email client.
+* The PDF filename can not contain any spaces or special characters.

 ### Sending Rejected - Invalid User